Measuring Disentanglement: A Review of Metrics: Overview of Metrics

 \subsubsection{MIG-sup}

 MIG-sup \cite{Li2020} is an extension of MIG.
-Like JEMMIG, it addresses the fact that MIG measures compactness, but does not measure modularity.
+As JEMMIG, it addresses the fact that MIG measures compactness, but does not measure modularity.
 It is designed to be used in conjunction with MIG.
 The idea is similar to MIG except that the MI gap is computed from the code point-of-view:

-$v_\star$ is the factor that has the highest MI with code dimension $z_j$. $v_\circ$ is the factor that has the second highest MI with code dimension $z_j$. $I(z_j, v_i)$ is the MI normalized by the entropy of the factor $v_i$.
-MIG-sup is reported as the average gap over all code dimensions.
+where $v_\star$ is the factor that has the highest MI with code dimension $z_j$. $v_\circ$ is the factor that has the second highest MI with code dimension $z_j$. $I(z_j, v_i)$ is the MI normalized by the entropy of the factor $v_i$.
+MIG-sup is reported as the average gap over all meaningful code dimensions.
+Meaningful dimensions can be identified by comparing the magnitude of $I(z_j, v_\star)$ for every code dimensions.
+In real-world scenarios a threshold has to be set to decide which code dimension is meaningful.
+The same representation would obtain largely different scores depending how selective is the threshold.
+Unfortunately there are no objective way of setting this threshold unless we know the correct disentanglement score in advance.
+The authors of MIG-SUP did not provide detail on the meaningful code dimension selection scheme used in the paper.
+To avoid thresholding, the code dimension selection process could be replaced with a scaling method inspired from DCI \cite{Eastwood2018}.
+In our implementation we consider all code dimensions.